yasen-yankov/ios-docs/Guides/Chart/annotations.md

     [chart addAnnotation:[[TKChartGridLineAnnotation alloc] initWithValue:@80 forAxis:yAxis]];

-The anotation visibility can be controlled by setting its **hidden** property.
+The annotation visibility can be controlled by setting its **hidden** property.
 The annotation visual appearance can be changed by using its **style** property.

 ##Annotation types##

-Conceptualy there are three types of annotations - grid line, band and point annotations.
-Below is comparison for each one depending on the scenario.
+Conceptually, there are three types of annotations - grid line, band and point annotations.
+Below is a comparison for each one depending on the scenario.

 ###Grid line###